 But let’s say you’ve got a doctor who believes in comfort and ease in all things.
 No responsible medical professional would recommend the example I’m about to give, but I offer it to make a point.

 Doctor: “Well, now that your cast is off, I can see you’re in pain every time you use that leg.
-It’s not safe for you to move out of your current comfort zone.
+It’s not really safe for you to use it in any way.
 You could fall.
 Please don’t move out of your comfort zone with that leg.
 Maintaining your comfort is paramount.
 What you need to do is to go easy on that leg.
 Let pain avoidance be your guide.
 Here’s a crutch.
 I want you to use it all the time and forever, and I want you to avoid anything that makes your leg hurt.”

 Is the crutch option more pleasant and “compassionate”?
-Yes, definitely, at least it seems so.
+Yes, definitely, more pleasant, at least at first.
 It’s always easier to have help, support and a “safe space”.
 Sit on the couch, keep that leg from work, avoid pain.
 This is what it looks like to stay in your comfort zone, but what will your life look like a month from now?
 A year?
 Ten years?
 Your leg won’t get better, you’ll just develop a dependency on that crutch, and perhaps the people around you will need to tie your shoes, carry you around, or put your socks on.
 Eventually you’ll lose any hope of using that leg again.
-My analogy here is simple and physical, but the crutch living mentality is common with personality and emotional issues, too.
+My analogy here is simple and physical, but the crutch living mentality is common with personality issues, too.
 This is where it can do a lot of damage.

 Barbell Living